Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 ## Database instance type
 Choosing the right database instance type and size is paramount in reducing AWS RDS costs.
-If you are not quite sure how much Memory or CPU the instance will need, it is best to over-provision a little at the start with a rather large instance type.
+If you are not quite sure how much Memory or CPU the instance will need, it is best to over-provision at the start with a rather large instance type.
 Once a utilization baseline has been established, you can consider scaling down the instance type vertically.

 ### Scaling down instance type
-To scale down the instance type confidently, check both CPU and Freeable memory metrics.
+To scale down the instance type confidently, check both `CPUUtilization` and `FreeableMemory` metrics.
-Scale down when the maximum of the CPU Utilization metric is below 50% for more than 99.9% of the time and when the currently used memory (instance type memory minus freeable memory) is less than 95% of the memory of the targeted scaled down database instance type.
+Scale down when the maximum of the `CPUUtilization` metric is below 50% for more than 99.9% of the time and when the currently used memory (instance type memory minus freeable memory) is less than 95% of the memory of the targeted scaled down database instance type.

-The Freeable Memory metric is not always accurate, consider using enhanced monitoring's Free Memory metric when The Freeable Memory drops below 15% of the configured memory of the RDS instance or when the Swap Usage metric increases regularly.
+The `FreeableMemory` metric is not always a good performance predictor.
+Consider using enhanced monitoring's Free Memory metric when the `FreeableMemory` drops below 15% of the configured memory of the RDS instance or when the `Swap Usage` metric increases regularly.

 Reducing the VCPUs by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.